meikesara/Heuristieken/README.md

 Thereafter, you are asked for the dimension in which the folding should be performed (either 2D or 3D) and the amount of runnings that should be performed.

 If one running is performed, the folded protein will be visualized and an estimate of the best stability will also be given.</br>
 If multiple runnings are performed, you will be prompted that the results will be saved in files.
 In ```proteinRandom.txt``` the coordinates on which the amino acids are placed for each protein found are saved.
-In ```stabilityRandom.txt``` the stability for each running is saved.</br> Thereafter, both the best found stability and an estimate of the lower bound of the best stability are returned.
+In ```stabilityRandom.txt``` the stability for each running is saved.</br> Thereafter, both the best found stability and an estimate of the lower bound of the stability are returned.

 #### Hill Climber